 Topics in this course include the basic concepts of groups, rings, integral domains, fields, isomorphisms, and group homomorphism.
 Pre-Requisites: MTH 2305 and MTH 3311

 MTH 3316 Geometry

 The extension of geometry concepts including the study of tessellations, transformations, isometrics, topology, and non-Euclidean geometries.
+Pre-Requisites: MTH 2401 with a grade of 'C' or higher

 MTH 3317 Ordinary Differential Equations